ChiragPritmanii/emotion-rcogni/README.md

 - fer_model.hdf5: saved model architecture and weights (best model achieved from FER_CNN_Model.ipynb)
 - requirements.txt: List of dependencies to be installed
 - haarcascade_frontalface_default.xml: File to detect faces

-Instructions to run the emotion recognition app on local server:

 1. Open command line and type the following commands to create and activate virtual environment:
   - virtualenv env